Q. Why do people go to therapy?

 Q. How long does it take to get an appointment?

-A. It takes about two business days for us to call you back, and many therapists are scheduling within two weeks, most even sooner.
+A. It takes about two business days for us to call you back.
+Therapists at Thrive are scheduling within two weeks, most even sooner.

 Q. What if I need to cancel my appointment?

 A. We ask that you phone or email us ASAP if you need to cancel, with at least 24 hours notice for cancellations.
-Emergencies do happen, but if you miss your appointment without any notification (“no-show”) you and/or your insurance will still be billed for it.
+Emergencies do happen, but if you miss your appointment without any notification (“no-show”) you will still be billed for it.

 Q. Can I request a specific therapist?

 A. Of course!
-As long as they are accepting new patients, we can send you to them.
-If they aren’t taking new patients, we will suggest an alternative therapist.
+If your requested therapist isn’t taking new patients, we will suggest an alternative therapist.
 You can also request to be matched with your preferred gender of therapist.
 If you have any specific requests or concerns, please be sure to mention them during your initial call.

 Q. What should I bring with me to my first appointment?